 How do pediatricians become specialists?

-Following their residency, some pediatricians elect an additional one to three years of training in a specialty, such as
+Following their residency, some pediatricians choose to do an extra 1 to 3 years of training in a subspecialty.
+These programs, called fellowships, focus on specific areas such as

-neonatology (the care of sick and premature newborns) or pediatric cardiology (the diagnosis and treament of heart problems in children).
+neonatology (the care of sick and premature newborns) or pediatric cardiology (the diagnosis and treatment of heart problems in children).

 General pediatricians often consult

 pediatric subspecialists when a patient develops uncommon or special problems.
-If a subpecialist is needed, your primary care pediatrician will help you find the right one for your child's problem.
+If a subspecialist is needed, your primary care pediatrician will help you find the right one for your child's problem.

 More information